10 best weighted jump ropes 2024: tried, tested and reviewed

 If you’re looking for a basic but well-made weighted jump rope without a hefty price tag, the Everlast Evergrip Weighted Jump Rope is an amazing find.
 With three separate removable steel weights in each handle, you can easily alter your rope’s overall weight and progress your workouts at will.

 Despite its cheaper price, the Everlast Evergrip is one of our most versatile picks.
-The option to remove all or part of the weight from the handles really sets it apart from other weighted handle ropes, which usually only have one removable weight.
-I tried every weight combination possible and could definitely tell the difference between them.
+The option to remove all or part of the weight from the handles sets it apart from other weighted handle ropes, which usually only have one removable weight.
+I tried every weight combination possible and could tell the difference between them.
 By the time I was jumping with all three weights, my shoulders, biceps, and forearms were on fire.

-The rope comes at a standard 9 feet long, but it’s not too difficult to adjust the length if needed, which can be done by opening both handles and moving a plastic stopper.
-Just be forewarned: you will need to cut off any remaining rope in order to screw the handles back together.
 I found that the standard length worked well enough for my height, although the middle of the rope did go slack when it hit the floor.
-The rope is made from plastic of moderate density and diameter, which has a tendency to kink and tangle if not stored correctly.
+The rope is made from plastic of moderate density and diameter, which tends to kink and tangle if not stored correctly.
 Make sure you keep your rope hanging from a wall, coiled, or wrapped firmly around the handles.

 The Evergrip is named for its soft foam padded handles.
 While the diameter of the handle was a little large for me, I still had good control while I jumped.
-As I mentioned, I’m not a fan of foam handles because I feel like they have a tendency to absorb too much sweat during your workouts.
+As I mentioned, I’m not a fan of foam handles because I feel like they tend to absorb too much sweat during your workouts.
 Fortunately, the “Evergrips” can be removed, leaving you with just the plastic handle if you prefer.

-If you’re in the market for multi-faceted weighted jump rope that won’t break the bank, the Everlast Evergrip is your best bet.
+If you’re in the market for a multi-faceted weighted jump rope that won’t break the bank, the Everlast Evergrip is your best bet.

 Best weighted jump rope for beginners